recent posts

 Using dotenv to Manage Environment Variables

-The python-dotenv library simplifies loading environment variables from a .env file into your Python application.
+The python-dotenv package allows you to load environment variables from a .env file.

 1. Installing dotenv